zant/site/content/posts/modeling-marx.md

 **Abstract**

 I'm looking into computational methods on classical-Marxian economics.
-I also have some ideas as to use homotopy type theory to model historical materialism:
+I also have some ideas as to use homotopy type theory[0] to model historical materialism:

 > Marx argued that the economic base of a society—the "mode of production," which includes the forces of production (technology, labor) and the relations of production (class structures)—conditions the legal, political, and ideological "superstructure."